pachyderm/docs/content/2.5.x/overview/intro-pipelines.md

 ---

 ## Introduction to Pipelines
-The **Pachyderm Pipeline System (PPS)** is how code gets applied to your data.
-Pipelines work seamlessly with data inside your data repositories, meaning that we can deploy a pipeline to transform the data from a data repo or repos, and anytime we modify our data, the pipeline will automatically re-run.

-In Pachyderm, a pipeline is defined by a pipeline specification and runs in Kubernetes.
-Note: Unlike other frameworks, a pipeline refers to a single step in your computational DAG (directed acyclic graph), as many operations can be performed in a single pipeline execution.
+The  **Pachyderm Pipeline System (PPS)** is a powerful tool for automating data transformations.
+With PPS, pipelines can be automatically triggered whenever input data changes, meaning that data transformations happen automatically in response to changes in your data, without the need for manual intervention.

+Pipelines in Pachyderm are defined by a pipeline specification and run on Kubernetes.
+The output of a pipeline is stored in a versioned data repository, which allows you to reproduce any transformation that occurs in Pachyderm.

+Pipelines can be combined into a computational DAG (directed acyclic graph), with each pipeline being triggered when an upstream commit is finished.
+This allows you to build complex workflows that can process large amounts of data efficiently and with minimal manual intervention.

 ## Pipeline Specification
 This is a Pachyderm pipeline definition in YAML.
 It describes a pipeline called transform that takes data from the data repository and transforms it using a Python script `my_transform_code.py`.